john-san/php-quote-generator/README.md

 ## Unit 1 Project: Random Quote Generator

-**Summary:** This is a random quote generator that I built using PHP.
+**Summary:** This is a random quote generator that was built with PHP.
 Users can either click the 'show another quote' button or wait 20 seconds to view a new random quote.

 This project helped me practice the fundamental PHP syntax and better understand how PHP can be used in conjunction HTML and CSS files.
 Furthermore, I learned how to use XAMPP to spin up a local server and serve PHP files.